darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 // = {elimination of min}
 // b < h ∨ c < h

 Huh?
-No sir, because for the termination argument I need actual decrease, so the minimum of these, of this, if this value has to be less h then b is less than h or c is less than h.
-And this is an equivalence because, ehh, these two boolean expressions have the same value
+No sir, because for the termination argument I need actual decrease, so the minimum of these, of this, if this value has to be less h, then b, then b is less than h or c is less than h.
+And this is an equivalence because, these two boolean expressions have the same value.

-// My comment.
-TODO.
+// My comment. [x] TODO.
 Convince myself of that min equivalence.

-Now, ehh, the next thing I wish to do, is to eliminate the lower case letters, obviously, obviously, because little b and h and little c, they only occur in that picture, and the sooner I liberate myself from that **picture**, the better.
+Now, the next thing I wish to do, is to eliminate the lower case letters, obviously, obviously, because little b and h and little c, they only occur in that picture, and the sooner I liberate myself from that **picture**, the better.
 Now, ehh, my claim is that there is a simple expression, that has the same value as b less than h.
 Is anybody willing to make a suggestion?
 The length of BA or AB, yes, is less than EA, yah, and that follows from similar **triangles**.

 // My comment.
 EUCLID FTW!